On View: May 10, 2012 – May 31, 2013

-Commitments highlights the sculptural creations of Marlene Louchheim, a unique artist whose work is about more than replicating large-scale burlap sacks using a variety of metals.
-Her art pieces talk to each other — about love, about distance, about fear and tenderness.
+Marlene Louchheim’s sculptures are about more than replicating large-scale burlap sacks using a variety of metals.
+Her art pieces talk to each other – about love, about distance, about fear and tenderness.
 Above all, perhaps, they talk about commitment and the need to heal the world.
-Commitments features four works by Louchheim that range from small, intimate sculptures to towering aluminum and bronze bags.
+Commitments features four works by Louchheim, a unique Jewish artist and Los Angeles native whose creations range from small, intimate sculptures to giant aluminum and bronze bags.

 Organized by the Enhancement Committee of HUC-JIR’s Jack H. Skirball Campus in Los Angeles and curator Anne Hromadka.
 This exhibition is made possible through the generosity of HUC-JIR, the Lochheim family, and Sue Neuman Hochberg.